JohnAD/slone-web/README.md

 A long string is more than 80 characters long.

-A long string starts by ending the current line with a `{|` sequence (followed by the NewLine that ends all lines.)
+A long string starts by ending the current line with a `|` sequence (followed by the NewLine that ends all lines.)
 On each following line, a portion of the string is indented on a line by itself as a simple string.
 The number of characters used is determined by the following ruleset (in order).

 1. If the remainder of the string is 40 characters or less, use the entire remainder of the string.
 Ignore the remaining rules.
 2. If, after the 40th character, there is a new line (`\\n`) sequence found, use every character up to and including the new line sequence.
 Ignore the remaining rules.
 3. Use the next 80 characters of the remaining string.

-After all of the string has been expressed, start a new line with a `|}` sequence.
+After all of the string has been expressed, start a new line with a `|` sequence.
 This indicates the end of the string.

 Why is rule #2 and #3 in above?
-For a long string, is not uncommon for text data "items" to be separated by newLines or commas.
+For a long string, is not uncommon for text data "items" to be separated by new lines.
 As such, it would be nice if modifying an item that changes it's length would only trigger a change detection on one or a few SLONE lines rather than the entire remainder of the long string.
 Rules #2 and #3 make this more likely (though not guaranteed).

-If the long string was being used for a value, the `|}` will sit on it's own line.
+If the long string was being used for a value, a `|` will sit on it's own line at the end.

 If the long string was being used for a name, the entry will continue with the space, equals symbol, etc.